MadManofEurope/KataGo/README.md

 ## Requirements
 - Ubuntu 24.04+
 - NVIDIA driver + NVIDIA Container Toolkit
+  - The Docker image uses `nvidia/cuda:12.3.2-runtime-ubuntu24.04`.
+For CUDA 12.3, the minimum required NVIDIA driver version on Linux is **525.60.13**.
+    The CUDA 12.3 GA release also bundles driver version **545.23.06**.
+Verify your installed driver via `nvidia-smi`.
+  - If your driver is older than 525.60.13, upgrade it, or rebuild the container using a CUDA base image compatible with your driver.
 - KaTrain installed on host (`pip install KaTrain`)

 Refs: KataGo repo & releases, kata1 network files, NVIDIA Container Toolkit docs.